-Specifically, for the shake of efficiency, the manufacturer installs and configures the OS on one computer, then duplicate that to all machines of similar hardware.
+Specifically, for the sake of efficiency, the manufacturer installs and configures the OS on one computer, then duplicates that to all machines of similar hardware.
 As a result, yours comes with the standard one-size-fits-all settings and a wholesale set of software drivers and utilities, most of which just sit there taking up space and system resources.

 Another thing is hardware vendors, as well as Microsoft, want their products to look "cool."
 So they turn on all the flashy features designed to entice users.
 These features and settings contribute nothing to performance and productivity.
 You want to turn them off for the system to work at its best.